-It allows the generic link between things, both physical and immaterial, to methods and techniques of use.
-Thus it can be asserted that a baseball bat had a general use for sport and a specific use for threatening people during the Great Train Robbery.
+It allows the relationship between particular things, both physical and immaterial, and general methods and techniques of use to be documented.
+Thus it can be asserted that a baseball bat had a general use for sport and a specific use for threatening people during the Great Train

+Robbery.

-Tony Gill's Ford Mustang (E22) had as general use transportation (E55)
+■ Tony Gill's Ford Mustang (E22) had as general use transportation (E55)